esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 ### Step 2:

-Time to fetch `1.0.0-RC3` branch and update our `docker-compose` and `composer` dependencies.
-We are also going to stop current `Docker` ensemble to update all containers to newer versios.
-E.g, on OSX run:
+Time to fetch the `1.0.0-RC3` branch and update our `docker-compose` and `composer` dependencies.
+We are also going to stop current `Docker` ensemble to update all containers to newer versios, e.g. on macOS run:

 ```Shell
 docker-compose down